JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 ```

-One feature unique to C that C++ doesn't have, is the ability to assign variables in a struct through an initialiser list without using the order they apprear in the struct definition.
+One feature unique to C that C++ doesn't have, is the ability to assign variables in a struct through an initialiser list without using the order they appear in the struct definition.

 `vec3 Position = { .X = 10.0f, .Y = 0.0f, Z = 1.0f };`

-Here we explicitly set each of the values, so if we change the order of the data in the struct, we won't create any unforseen bugs.
+Here we explicitly set each of the values, so if we change the order of the data in the struct, we won't create any unforeseen bugs.

 You can also assign `struct` values the values of another `struct` if they are of the same type.
 For example, if I wanted to copy the value of `Position` into a new variable, so I can modify it without changing the original.
 I could do this:

 ```
-// not quite a real use case, simplified for explaination float Speed = 10.0f;
+// not quite a real use case, simplified for explanation float Speed = 10.0f;
 vec3 Position = { 10.0f, 0.0f, 1.0f };
 vec3 PredictedPosition = Position;